aiecd/assemblyai_flutter_sdk/README.md

 To run tests, navigate to your package directory and use:

+## Examples

+For a deeper dive into how to use this package, check out the `examples` directory in the package repository.

 ### Contribution

 Contributions are welcome!
 If you find a bug or want to suggest a new feature, open an issue.
 If you want to submit a PR, ensure that it passes all tests and adheres to the code style of the project.